haron/tra/README.md

 ## Features

 - Multiple input sources: command line arguments, stdin, clipboard, URLs, or files
-- Supports LLMs from OpenAI, Anthropic, and Google Gemini
+- OpenAI, Anthropic, and Gemini models
 - Configurable via command line arguments or environment variables

 ## Installation

-If you have [uv](https://docs.astral.sh/uv/) installed, you don't need to install the package—just use `uvx trn`.
-You can also install it normally:
+If you have [uv](https://docs.astral.sh/uv/) installed, you may skip the installation: just use `uvx trn`.
+You can also install it the usual way:

 ```bash
 uv tool install trn